 Alcohol-free craft beers have taken the industry by surprise, producing some of the most exotic and innovative low and non-alcoholic beer recipes we’ve ever seen (or tasted).
-Brooklyn Brewery and Nirvana Brewery are just two of these crafty brands that have taken the non-alc world by storm.
-Germany, of course, are well on board the non-alc beer train.
-That is truly unsurprising considering they are one of the world’s largest producers and exporters of beer annually.
+Australian brands Sobah and Heaps Normal are just two of these crafty brands that have taken the non-alc world by storm.
+Germany, has been a pioneer in this space for decades and are the one of the world’s largest producers and exporters of beer annually.

 The benefits of drinking alcohol-free beer

-2. You can stay hydrated for longer.
+2. You can stay hydrated for longer

-3. Your athletic performance may be enhanced.
+3. Your athletic performance may be enhanced

 Polyphenols in non-alc beer (derived from the hops and malt) have been shown to assist in muscle recovery and improving physical performance.

+Most of the calories found in beer can be attributed to the alcohol content.
 Less alcohol is also a plus.
-We all know that alcohol isn't good for the body (or mind).
+We all know that excess alcohol isn't good for the body (or mind).
 Reducing your alcohol intake is a great step in your personal wellbeing journey.

-5. You increase your Vitamin B12 and Folic Acid intake.
+5. Vitamin B12 and Folic Acid.

 Some non-alcoholic beers naturally contain Vitamin B12 and Folic Acid.
 Vitamin B12 plays an important role in our general health and is commonly found in animal-based foods like poultry, eggs, dairy and meats.
 So for the vegans (like myself), this is another tick for non-alcoholic beer.

-Our Favourite Non-Alcoholic Beers
+Non-Alcoholic Beers to Try

 Known as the original Budweiser beer, this refreshing alcohol-free lager really knows how to make a mark on its consumers and is filling Aussie fridges by the carton.
 Natural ingredients include pure artisan water, hops, malt and yeast from their local Czech communities.